replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on February 8, 2024

 ### New Features {#new-features-v2024-02-08-1}
-* CMX clusters that use EKS versions with extended support, will have different cost associated.
+* Updates the pricing for compatibiliy matrix clusters that use Amazon Elastic Kubernetes Service (EKS) versions with extended support.
+For more information, see [Compatibility Matrix Platform Pricing]([https://www.replicated.com/pricing](https://www.replicated.com/matrix/pricing)) on the Replicated website.

 ## v2024.02.07-7